Yiewsley: Decline in railway usage

 By the 1960s the demand for rail travel was falling.
 The branch line to Uxbridge Vine St was particularly affected by competition from the town's London Underground lines.
-Passenger services to Uxbridge were stopped in 1962, however a short section of line (approximately 745 yards) to the Middlesex Oil and Chemical Works on Trout Road continued in use for freight services until 8 January 1979.
-The Staines line was closed to passengers in 1965 as a consequence of 1963 report ‘The Reshaping of British Railways’ by Dr Richard Beeching, Chairman of the British Railways Board (BRB).
+Passenger services to Uxbridge were stopped in 1962; however, a short section of line (about 745 yards) to the Middlesex Oil and Chemical Works on Trout Road continued in use for freight services until 8 January 1979.
+The Staines line was closed to passengers in 1965 as a consequence of 1963 report "The Reshaping of British Railways" by Dr Richard Beeching, Chairman of the British Railways Board (BRB).
 The line continues to be used for freight services as far as Colnbrook.

 Another consequence of the Beeching report was the closure of over 2000 railway stations across Great Britain.
-From 1968 until 1980 a policy was adopted by the British Railways Board to shorten the remaining stations' names where possible.
-This policy resulted in Yiewsley being removed from the station name after 79 years on the 6 May 1974.
+From 1968 until 1980, a policy was adopted by the British Railways Board to shorten the remaining stations' names where possible.
+This resulted in Yiewsley being removed from the station name after 79 years on 6 May 1974.

-Padcroft College / Padcroft Boys' Home
+Padcroft College and Boys' Home

-In May 1875 Padcroft House, a fourteen room family residence with stables and nearly an acre of gardens was advertised for sale or let.
-On 4 October 1875 Padcroft College was opened with Principle Mr. G. H. Jones F.S.A. offering a course of education consisting of 'Divinity, French, German, Latin, Greek, Mathematics, Natural Science, Drawing, and other branches of a liberal English education'.
+In May 1875, Padcroft House, a 14-room family residence with stables and nearly an acre of gardens located 100 yds south of the Trout Road canal bridge was advertised for sale or let.
+On 4 October 1875, Padcroft College was opened, with Principal Mr G. H. Jones FSA offering a course of education consisting of "Divinity, French, German, Latin, Greek, Mathematics, Natural Science, Drawing, and other branches of a liberal English education".
 Fees were eight guineas per annum.
-The college became the most important private school in the area, teaching up to a hundred pupils a year with some boarders.
-Sport, principally cricket, football and lawn tennis, played an important role in college life with the college grounds having of eight acres of enclosed meadow land situated between Grand Junction Canal and the Frays River.
-Fishing and boating on the Frays were offered as an additional pastimes.
-From 1887 the college became known as the Padcroft Grammar School and from 1891 as the Padcroft School.
-The school closed in November 1901.
-52 Padcroftian old boys fell in the Great War.
+The college became the most important private school in the area, teaching up to a hundred pupils a year, with some boarders.
+Sport, principally cricket, football and lawn tennis, played an important role in college life, with the college grounds having 8 acre of enclosed meadow land situated between Grand Junction Canal and the Frays River.
+Fishing and boating on the Frays were offered as additional pastimes.
+From 1887 the college became known as the Padcroft Grammar School, and from 1891 as the Padcroft School.
+It closed in November 1901.
+52 Padcroftian Old Boys fell in the Great War.